odibambam/Shortest-Path-Finding-Visualizer-game-/README.md

 Used BFS algortihm to solve the problem of finding the shortest path from one point to another.

 There are 4 Test cases for my project :
-No Solution found
+No Solution found,
-Diagonal Movement
+Diagonal Movement,
-Maze
+Maze,
-Random undefined Maze
+Random undefined Maze.

 EXPLANATION OF CODE IS GIVEN BELOW :